Airtable/blocks/docs/api.md

 ### generateGuid

-Helper to generate a GUID
+Helper to generate a GUID.

 #### Examples